 Blackboard is an easy and effective way for professors to: share course materials online, communicate with students, send and receive assignments, post grades and feedback, and more.
 Using Blackboard contributes to student success and retention, saves time, reduces paper and printing costs, and provides links to a wealth of academic resources.
 Additionally, feedback from student surveys reveal that students consider Blackboard extremely useful in helping them organize their work, get feedback, access grades, connect with their instructors, collaborate with their fellow classmates, and access course materials.

 To access Blackboard, simply login with your campus username and password .
-If you would like to learn more about using Blackboard in your courses, you may attend a training session through the Center for Teaching Excellence or access a wide array of online support resources available on the Help tab in Blackboard.
-Professors may also email Distance Learning and Instructional Technologies at firstname.lastname@example.org for assistance.
+If you would like to learn more about using Blackboard in your courses, you may attend a training session through the Teaching, Learning, and Distance Education or access a wide array of online support resources available on the Help tab in Blackboard.
+Professors may also email TLDE@grcc.edu for assistance.

 Do I know how to use Classroom Technology?